Mc-Zen/tidy/docs/tidy-guide.typ

 #tidy.show-module(docs)
 ```

+This will produce the following output.
 #tidy-output-figure(
-  tidy.show-module(tidy.parse-module(example-code, name: "Repeater"))
+  tidy.show-module(tidy.parse-module(example-code, name: "Repeater"), style: tidy.styles.default)
 )

 Cool, he?

-By default, an outline for all functions is displayed at the top.
+By default, an outline for all definitions is displayed at the top.
 This behaviour can be turned off with the parameter `show-outline` of #ref-fn("show-module()").

-There is another nice little feature: in the docstring, you can reference other functions with the extra syntax `@@other-function()`.
-This will automatically create a link that when clicked in the PDF will lead you to the documentation of that function.
+There is another nice little feature: in the docstring, you can cross-reference other definitions with the extra syntax `@@repeat()` or `@@awful-pi`.
+This will automatically create a link that when clicked in the PDF will lead you to the documentation of that definition.

-Variables are documented just in the same way (lacking the option to specify parameters or return types).
-A definition is recognized as a variable if the identifier (variable/function name) is not followed by an opening parenthesis.

 Of course, everything happens instantaneously, so you can see the live result while writing the docs for your package.
 Keep your code documented!